OpenDevICON/opendevicon/docs/testBasicToken.md

 $ jupyter-notebook
 ```

 Now you can see a Jupyter instance running in your browser.

-Click New, and select python 3 in the dropdown to create a new notebook with python3.
+Click on token-test.ipnyb file which will be our main Jupyter Notebook file to test IRC2 tokens.

 Then, follow the steps as mentioned in **[SCORE Interaction](https://docs.opendevicon.io/v/development/jupyter-notebook/scoreinteraction#setting-up-environment)** from setting-up-environment.
+Execute the blocks to `import necessary packages`, `icon service`,`NID`,`Governance Address` and `create new wallet`.

 You now should have deployer_wallet and caller_wallet address.
-Load test ICX to deployer_wallet address. caller_wallet will be used as a random wallet to test methods.
+Load test ICX to deployer_wallet address from the [ibriz faucet](https://icon-faucet.ibriz.ai/). caller_wallet will be used as a random wallet to test methods.

 ### Deploying the contract